 Line your walkway, and light them up on Halloween night!

-More DIY Halloween Ideas
+More DIY Halloween Decor Ideas

 - Easy Halloween Yard Decor